What is The alumni Challenge?

 It's time to unleash that competitive spirit and stir up some healthy class rivalry.
 The alumni class with the highest participation percentage in the Alumni Challenge will be recognized in the Annual Report as the Most Spirited Alumni Class!
 Keep up with the competition on the Pace Academy Alumni Association Facebook page.

-Although gifts to The Pace Alumni Fund are accepted year-round, only gifts submitted between July 1 and Jan.
-11, 2019—the end of Spirit Alumni Challenge—will be counted towards the competition.
+Although gifts to The Pace Alumni Fund are accepted year-round, only gifts submitted between Aug.
+14 and Oct.
+4, 2019—the end of the Alumni Challenge—will be counted towards the competition.

 Your participation makes all the difference for students, today and tomorrow.
 Thank you for all that you do for Pace.